 Telehealth visits have historically faced barriers beyond the technological challenges that come with real-time, synchronous audio and video communication.
 But some of those barriers are now coming down because of COVID-19 and more than ever before, clinicians are exploring how telehealth can help them expand care virtually.

-We’ve been talking to a lot of providers and many of them have a vague idea of what telehealth involves, but they aren’t clear on its many uses, what happens during a virtual visit, and how to navigate the coding and billing requirements for virtual visits.
+We’ve been talking to a lot of providers and many of them have a vague idea of what telehealth involves, but they aren’t clear on its many uses, what happens during a telemedicine visit, and how to navigate the coding and billing requirements for virtual visits.

 What conditions can telemedicine treat?